 Pet Perks: The Andaz rolls out the red carpet for pets with cat- and dog-friendly bedding and treats, as well as special toys that they can keep as mementos of their stay in New York City.

-What to Do in the Neighborhood with Your Pet: Enjoy the hotel’s beer garden (pictured below), or stroll through the historic Financial District and dine outdoors by the water at South Street Seaport.
+What to Do in the Neighborhood with Your Pet: Enjoy the hotel’s beer garden (pictured above), or stroll through the historic Financial District and dine outdoors by the water at South Street Seaport.

 This Midtown East property, the beneficiary of a recent $25 million upgrade, features an on-site fitness center and is within walking distance of major NYC attractions—Rockefeller Center and Radio City Music Hall, shopping at Saks Fifth Avenue and Bloomingdale's, as well as the Museum of Modern Art.